Jazqa/adwaita-tweaks/README.md

 - Removes the arrows from the popup menus
 - Adds some space for the popup menus
 - Shrinks to headebars

-## Upcoming features
-- Remove the round corners of the GTK-2/3 headerbars